andrewacashner/hearingfaithms/chapters/chapter-3.md

-in the city's rare-book archives (the Biblioteca Palafoxiana and Biblioteca LaFragua), and these collections include a large number of compendia of patristic commentaries on Scripture, model sermons, and both vernacular devotional books and learned Latin theological treatises (table `ref:table:puebla-compendia`).
+in the city's rare-book archives (the Biblioteca Palafoxiana and Biblioteca LaFragua), and these collections include a large number of compendia of patristic commentaries on Scripture, model sermons, and both vernacular devotional books and learned Latin theological treatises.
 [On patristic exegesis and its influence, see @Kannengiesser:PatristicExegesis;
 @McKim:BiblicalInterpreters; @Thompson:ReadingwDead.]
+Table `ref:table:puebla-compendia` includes two books from the library of Puebla's Oratory of Saint Philip of Neri, the priestly order to which Padilla belonged.
+[@Mauleon:PadillaCivil]
 These collections provide evidence for the high level of learning among New Spanish clergy like Juan Gutiérrez de Padilla and documents the currents that formed them spiritually.